joelouthan/Theologicus/src/mark/mark00.md

-# The Gospel of MarkAn Introduction & Recommendations
+# The Gospel of Mark: An Introduction & Recommendations

 ## The Introduction